Working from Within: The Nature and Development of Quine's Naturalism: Interpretations of Quine

 Most reviewers were broadly supportive of Verhaegh's interpretations of Quine, but some took issue with particular examples.
 In his review, Ebbs proposed alternative interpretations of the archival evidence Verhaegh puts forward in defense of his interpretation on the differences between Quine and Carnap on analyticity, on the evolution of Quine's views about sense data and epistemic priority, and on the relationship between Quine and Carnap on the science–philosophy distinction.
 Nonetheless, Ebbs notes that although he has differing interpretations on these questions, there are "many more parts of the book -- too many to list" that he agrees with.

 Ali Hossein Khani reviewed the book in The Philosophical Quarterly, calling it a "rich and stimulating book".
-Nonetheless, he argued that Verhaegh presents conflicting statements on whether Quine's arguments against the analytic–synthetic distinction required him to commit to the idea that a behavioristically acceptable definition of analyticity can be found or not.
+Nonetheless, he argued that Verhaegh presents conflicting statements on whether or not Quine's arguments against the analytic–synthetic distinction committed him to the idea that a behavioristically acceptable definition of analyticity was possible.
 He also stated that Verhaegh rarely utilises his account of Quine's naturalism to elucidate Quine's other views, including his physicalism, behaviorism, and views on underdetermination and the indeterminacy of translation.
 Overall, Khani says that these problems "do not affect the merits of Verhaegh's book, which is an excellent attempt to provide a very delicate historical as well as systematic investigation of the evolution of naturalism in Quine's works."

 Severo praised the book's clarity and "refreshingly reasonable" reconstructions of Quine's views.
 He argued that "Perhaps its only drawback is that it engages the topics exclusively from an insider's perspective" in that it was written "primarily for Quine scholars" and as such didn't highlight some of the possible drawbacks of Quine's naturalism.